Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

 where $F^{-1}_{\chi^2}$ is the quantile of the $\chi^2$ distribution with the number of degrees of freedom for the $\chi^2$ distribution given by $n_d$ \cite[Eq.
 9.18]{chi_square}.
 The uncertainty taken here is exact and equals to $\sqrt{n}$ for large values of $n$.

 In our simulation, we vary the mean proper decay length between 1\,cm and 150\,cm with a step size of 1\,cm.
-Figure \ref{fig:chi2_dep} shows the resulting $\chi^2$ distributions as a function of the decay length for the four cases.
-The reconstructed lifetimes, corresponding to the $\chi^2$ minimum are summarized in Table \ref{tab:chi2_dep} together with the $1\sigma$ and $2\sigma$ lower and upper limits on the lifetime in each case.
+Figure \ref{fig:chi2_dep} shows the resulting $\chi^2$ values as a function of the decay length for the four cases, with 1 fb cross-section for each.
+The reconstructed lifetimes, corresponding to the $\chi^2$ minimum for all the three assumed cross-sections are summarized in Table \ref{tab:chi2_dep} together with the $1\sigma$ and $2\sigma$ lower and upper limits on the lifetime in each case \footnote{Note that for some of our benchmarks the reconstructed decay length entry in Table \ref{tab:chi2_dep} is absent.
+This is due to the fact that for these cases, no discernible minimum could be identified for the $\chi^2$ distribution within the lifetime interval that we have considered.
+A similar notation will be followed in the subsequent Sections, whenever necessary.}.
 Here, the number of degrees of freedom ($dof$) for the $\chi^2$ analysis has been taken to be one less than the number of bins over which the sum in Eq.\ \eqref{eq:chi2} has been carried out ($N = 30$, $dof=29$).

-We observe that the mean proper lifetime can be reconstructed with a precision of about $10\%$ for decays lengths of the order of 10 cm, whereas for 50 cm we obtain the lifetime within roughly a factor of 2.
+We observe that in our best-case scenario ($\sigma = 1$ fb) the mean proper lifetime can be reconstructed with a precision of $\sim 20\%$ for decays lengths of the order of 10 cm, whereas for 50 cm we obtain the lifetime within roughly a factor of 2.
 Note also that, again, with increasing mass the $\chi^2$ minimum becomes more prominent.
 We find that the 1$\sigma$ and 2$\sigma$ lower and upper limits often have the exact same values.
 This is just due to the fact that the results here have been quoted with a precision of 1 cm, which corresponds to the bin size and scan interval.
+Even with less statistics, the lower decay length can be reconstructed, although the error band increases, and for the higher decay length benchmark, with 0.1 or 0.05 fb cross-section, only a weak lower bound can be placed on the lifetime.
+However, from our discussion on the typical allowed cross-sections of LLP processes, we found that the upper limits usually get weaker for LLPs with high $c\tau$ values and, therefore, our optimistic scenarios are, indeed, viable.